balderdashy/sails-docs/concepts/ORM/errors.md

 Something.create()
 .exec(function(err) {...});
 ```

-To aid with negotiating errors, Waterline normalizes these Error instances before returning them, classifying them with consistent `err.name` values and, when applicable, `err.code`.
+Waterline normalizes these Error instances, classifying them with consistent `err.name` values and, when applicable, `err.code`.

 > The only time a Waterline model method might not return a normalized Error instance is in the case of a synchronous method such as [.validate](http://sailsjs.com/documentation/reference/waterline-orm/models/validate).
 When a synchronous method fails, it will throw an error, since it has no callback.